phongduong/my-portfolio/data/posts/toggle-website-full-screen-with-fullscreen-api.md

 <button id="off">Turn off fullscreen</button>
 ```

-## Check the browser's support
+## Check the mode's support

-First, you need to check whether the full-screen mode is enabled first
+First, you need to check whether the full-screen mode is supported first

 ```javascript
 const fullscreenSupported = document.fullscreenEnabled;
 ```

-It returns `false` if your browser doesn't support fullscreen mode or `fullscreen` feature is not allowed.
+It returns `false` if your browser doesn't support the full-screen mode or `fullscreen` feature is not allowed.

 ## Get the current fullscreen element